MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPLabel.md

 ```

 ### -BlockEdit
-Block edititing of items in the library.
+Block editing of items in the library.

 ```yaml
 Type: Boolean